A user's guide to RRSPs

 Then there's the issue of where to put your money.
 Many people simply plop it into an interest-earning savings account while others prefer to play the stock market and cash in their profits immediately rather than diverting them to a retirement account.

-Twenty-four per cent of eligible tax filers contributed to an RRSP in 2011, the latest year for which Statistics Canada numbers are available.
+Twenty-four per cent of eligible tax filers contributed to an RRSP in 2011.
 Although the average contribution that year was $5,778, the median contribution was only $2,830, meaning half the people contributed more than that and half less.

 One reason for the low participation and contribution rates in RRSP plans could be growing competition for Canadians' disposable income.

-Household debt hit an all-time high in 2012, for example, so paying down debt is a top priority for many.
+Household debt is at an all-time high, so paying down debt is a top priority for many.

-Statistics Canada last fall reported that the ratio of credit market household debt to disposable income hit 164.6 per cent in the third quarter of 2012, up from 163.31 per cent in the previous quarter.
+Statistics Canada reported in December 2013 that the ratio of credit market household debt to disposable income hit 163.7 per cent in the third quarter of 2013, up from 163.1 per cent in the previous quarter.

 At the same time, tax-free savings accounts are entering their fifth year of existence and are grabbing an ever growing share of the investing pie.

 So, once again, Canada's financial industry will be doing its best this year to grab your attention with its annual ad barrage about the various financial products its hawkers would love to persuade you to stuff into your RRSPs.